mohdsanadzakirizvi/plaksha_rasa/assignments/assignment_A1.md

 Welcome to assignment A1!
+[Total Marks: 10]
 -------------------------

 - This assignment is going to reinforce some of the basic concepts of building a chatbot (using Rasa) that were discussed in the class.
-- There are two parts to the assignment: 1.
-NLU task and 2.
+- There are two compulsory parts to the assignment: A1.
+NLU task and A2.
 Dialogue task that are discussed further.
+The third task is optional for those who want to challenge themselves more.
 - You may use the **complete version** of the chatbot for this assignment.
 - Though it's not needed for the current assignment, feel free to refer the reading material to revise the concepts.

+## Instructions for submitting the assignment

+ - The deadline for this assignment is **17th Jan EOD**.
+ - If the assignment is submitted after 17th but before 20th then there will be a **penalty of -5**.
+If submitted after 20th or not submitted at all, no marks will be awarded.
+ - You will have to submit the whole working chatbot folder as a zip file in moodle, the link for which will be provided.

-## 1. NLU task
+## A1.
+NLU task [Total Marks: 5]

 - You are already familiar that Rasa tries to learn patterns from the NLU data to extract entities and intents from incoming user message.
 - These training examples are added in the `data/nlu.yml` file.